|Facit Model C1-13, c.1970|

 The Facit pinwheel mechanism is similar in principle to the Odhner, but differs in three important areas:

 The notes following are intended as a general guide to the construction and operation of the Facit C1-13 mechanism.
 They are also applicable, with only minor adjustments, to most of the hand-cranked 13-digit models (except for the CM2-13S, which uses the 16-digit mechanism).
-Readers interested in restoring a C1-13 or similar machine to working order will find a step-by-step rebuilding procedure in the Technical section.
+Readers interested in restoring a TK, NTK, or C1-13 to working order will find a step-by-step rebuilding procedure in the Technical section.

 I would welcome your feedback, comments, or suggestions for improvement, via the Enquiry Form.